 Please do contact email@example.com if you have a volunteering query.Find out more about volunteering

-Please contact Paws Protect directly on 0345 260 1280 (9am to 5pm Mon-Fri) to discuss your specific circumstances.
+Yes, Paws Protect continues to offer a full service with COVID-19 safety measures in place.
 Please note we are only able to speak to referrals who are fleeing domestic abuse.

 Yes.
 Visit our careers site to find details of our current recruitment activity.